jpap19/CICD-END-TO-END-Project/README.md

 STEP 4: Trigger the CI Process

+STEP 5: Deploy the application on a virtual machine using Codedeploy

+This is the high level overview of what we are going to setup in this Project Lab: We will be using codepipeline as an orchestrotor to invoque codebuild to build our application and push it to dockerhub, Then invoque codeploy to deploy the application on a virtual machine

 <h2>Project high level overview :</h2>

-This is the high level overview of what we are going to setup in this Project Lab:
 <img src="https://github.com/jpap19/CICD-END-TO-END-Project/blob/main/Screenshots/Design1.png" height="150%" width="150%" alt="Nessus Essential Home Lab"/>
 <br />
 <br />
 <p align="center">

 This diagram provides an overview of the resources included in this project.
-We will implement an end to end CI solution on AWS using code build and code pipeline.
+We will implement an end to end CICD solution on AWS using codebuild and codepipeline and codedeploy.
 We will use github as repositores source instead of code commnit..

 <h2>Project  Implementation:</h2>